chetan-SMRI/Frappe-ERPNext-Ubuntu-24.04-LTS/Localtonet.md

 cd /home/abc/Desktop/Localtonet/localtonet-linux-x64/ && ./localtonet authtoken SECURE_KEY_BY_LOCALTONET

 ## Setup to autorun website using localtonet (CRON JOB
-do crontab -e
+do "sudo crontab -e"

+then enter

-then enter @restart cd /home/abc/Desktop/Localtonet/localtonet-linux-x64/ && ./localtonet authtoken SECURE_KEY_BY_LOCALTONET
+@restart cd /home/abc/Desktop/Localtonet/localtonet-linux-x64/ && ./localtonet authtoken SECURE_KEY_BY_LOCALTONET

 and hit save, then restart, so from next time , you will see it autorunning on startup